Tomato (firmware): History

 Tomato was originally released by Jonathan Zarate in 2006, using the Linux kernel and drawing extensively on the code of HyperWRT.
-It was targeted at many popular routers of the time, most notably the older Linksys WRT54G series, Buffalo AirStation, Asus routers and Netgear WNR3500L.
+It was targeted at many popular routers of the time, most notably the older Linksys WRT54G series and Buffalo AirStation.
 His final release of the original Tomato firmware came in June 2010, by which point its popularity had grown large enough that development and support continued through the user community, resulting in a series of releases (dubbed "mods") by individual users or teams of them that continues to the present day.

 Fedor Kozhevnikov created a notable early mod he called TomatoUSB, which ceased development in November 2010.
 It was then forked by other developers and remains the nearest common ancestor to all of the forks with any recent activity.
 The project saw a boost in recognition when Tomato was chosen by Asus as the base used to build the firmware currently preinstalled on their entire line of home routers, ASUSWRT.

 Currently, FreshTomato appears to be the only project that has seen active development and new releases.